tandero/tandero.github.io/content/lifelonglearning.md

 #### Fiction

+* Joseph Heller - Catch-22
+* Glen Duncan - Talulla Rising, By Blood We Live
 * Antoine de Saint-Exupéry - Wind, Sand and Stars
 * Roger Zelazny - Lord of Light
 * Fyodor Dostoyevsky - The Double
 * S. A. Cosby - King of Ashes
-* Glen Duncan - Talulla Rising
 * Cormac McCarthy - The Road
 * Fyodor Sologub - The Petty Demon
 * Charles Stross - The Fuller Memorandum